|

 To load an Image object saved as Noobeed format.
 There are 2 files needed.
 One is for the documentation, and it is an ASCII file.
 The other is a binary file containing data of the matrix.

-If file name extensions are omitted, the function will add default extensions to the files.
+If file name extension is omitted, the function will add default extension to the file.
 The default extension of the documentation file is ".txt" and that of the data file is ".raw".

 Unless the path name is given in the file names, the function will search for the files in the current working directory, defined by command "set path".